Cost and Financial Aid Frequently Asked Questions (FAQs)

 How can I tell you that my income has changed since I completed the FAFSA?

-If your or your parents' income will be substantially less than the income reported for 2014, you may request a Special Circumstance form starting in January 2016.
+If your or your parents' income is substantially less than the income reported on your FAFSA, you may request a Special Circumstance form.
 You should also meet with a financial aid counselor to discuss the changes in your income.

 How many units do I need to take to remain eligible for financial aid?